Jocseh07/AirBnB_clone/README.md

 description of the project
-    description of the command interpreter:
-        how to start it
+Building a clone of [AirBnB](https://www.airbnb.com/) description of the command interpreter: a command interpreter to manage objects how to start it
+| ./console.py
 how to use it
+| help
 examples
+| create BaseModel